Frankwarnaar/minor-browser-technologies-funda/README.md

 ## Test lab
 ![Detail](https://raw.githubusercontent.com/Frankwarnaar/minor-browser-technologies-funda/master/audits/screenshot_test-lab.png)

-On one of the devices browser would not get the location of the user, because HTTPS was required.
+On one of the devices in the test lab the browser would not get the location of the user, because HTTPS was required.
 However, it would just keep on loading.
 So the app was totally useless.

 ## Improvements